nadiamariduena/ecommerce2/src/docs/ADDPRODUCT_TO_CART.md

 - HERE IS DIDNT ADD THE const product, you will find it below in the next code

-> I USED PUSH TO push the item inside the cart
+> I USED "PUSH" TO push the item inside the cart
-> I USED set to update the item inside the cart, so to not repeat the same product several times.
+> I USED "set" to update the item inside the cart, so to not repeat the same product several times.

 ### CHECK THE STEPS